Marilyn Mosby: IRS tax lien and Inspector General findings

-Besides criticism of her case against the officers charged in Gray's death, Mosby has faced questions for her frequent speaking engagements and private businesses.
+In addition to criticism of her case against the officers charged in Gray's death, Mosby faced questions about her frequent speaking engagements and private businesses.
 Though she maintained she did nothing wrong, Mosby asked city Inspector General Isabel Mercedes Cumming to investigate.
-Cumming found Mosby was out of town for 144 workdays in 2018 and 2019, did not report 15 out-of-town trips to the Board of Estimates and used LLCs she claimed to be dormant as tax write-offs.
-City Solicitor Jim Shea issued his own assessment, finding that administrative rules are unclear and that Mosby did nothing wrong in regards to her travel.
+Cumming found Mosby was out of town for 144 workdays in 2018 and 2019, did not report 15 out-of-town trips to the Board of Estimates, and had used LLCs (that she had falsely claimed were dormant) for tax write-offs.
+City Solicitor Jim Shea issued his own assessment of Mosby's travel activity, finding that the city's administrative rules on travel reporting by elected officials were unclear, therefore Mosby was not at fault for not reporting her out-of-town travel.

-Days later, it was revealed that lawyers who responded to the inspector general's report on Mosby's behalf were paid by Mosby's campaign, a possible violation of state law.
+Two days later, it was determined that the lawyers who responded to the Baltimore Inspector General's report (in defense of Mosby) were paid using Mosby's re-election campaign funds, a violation of state law.
+Shortly afterwards, land records revealed Mosby bought two homes in Florida, including a $476,000 condominium.

-As of March 2021, Mosby and her husband are the subjects of an active federal investigation.
-Investigators have sought a wide range of business and campaign records.

-Florida land records revealed Mosby bought two homes in Florida weeks before the federal investigation came to light.